-One of my early cartoons created a minor furore.
-Gough and Margaret Whitlam were making a widely reported trip to China, when there was an big earthquake.
+One of my early cartoons created a big hoohar.
+Gough and Margaret Whitlam were in China, when a big earthquake struck the town.
 My cartoon showed them cuddled up in bed, with Margaret asking Gough “Did the earth move for you too dear?”
-Many people wrote to the editor, saying they would cancel their subscriptions, because the cartoon was in such poor taste.
-Whitlam announced he liked the cartoon, and later would refer to the whole incident as if it somehow enhanced potency.
+Talkback went ape and many people wrote to the editor, saying they would cancel their subscriptions because the cartoon was in such poor taste.
+Whitlam announced he liked the cartoon, and later would refer to the whole incident as if it somehow reflected favourably on his potency.

-In 1979, I went to live in Italy for a year, taking my wife and three small children, so that I could get an education.
-We rented an ancient thick-walled stone apartment right under the shadow of the Castello di Bracciano just north of Rome.
+In 1979, I went to live in Italy for a year with my wife and three small children.
+I wanted to get a broader education, especially about art, and do lots of drawing to improve my eye and my illustrative skills.
+We rented an small cold ancient stone apartment right under the shadow of the wall of the Castello di Bracciano just north of Rome.
 This was our base to travel around the county studying Italian art, architecture, scenery, food and wine.
 I filled countless sketchbooks with drawings of markets, buildings, Italian scenes, leopard-skinned bikini clad women on the beach at Lake Bracciano, and yahoos in the street and cafes.
 We came back to Australia in 1980, smarter and poorer.